Ask Re’uben

 Our Question:

-I do not agree with your understanding of Jesus being the Jewish
+do not agree with your understanding of Jesus being the Jewish Messiah.

-Messiah.
 But, you have a right to believe so.
-Could you tell me
+Could you tell me why you and

 Someone here even said to me that it is a Jewish concept?????
 Your input